BGFest XVII Programs Academy

 BGFest XVIII offers master classes (live and/or Zoom) with international guest artists Sharon Isbin, Gohar Vardanyan, Jorge Caballero, and artistic director Eliot Fisk.
 All master classes will be recorded and saved for asynchronous viewing for a total of 30 days starting July 2nd.
 English / Chinese translation is available upon request.

-Participants who wish to perform in BGFest masterclasses must submit a 5 – 10 minute audition video after completing registration, before May 15th.
+Participants who wish to perform in BGFest masterclasses must submit a 5 – 10 minute audition video after completing registration, before the (extended) registration deadline.

 BGFest XVIII Academy Private Lessons

 BGFest XVIII Academy participants receive a total of three individual lessons (or two individual lessons and one masterclass).
 BGFest XVIII Academy faculty include: Jérôme Mouffe, Bruce Holzman, Adam Levin, Zaira Meneses, Scott Borg, and Lautaro Mantilla.

 Please contact MassArt for information on their summer housing for the moment.

 Boston GuitarFest team is still working on a housing solution for our participants and we will be updating housing options in the future.
 If you wish to learn more about housing and transportation options this year, please reach out to [email protected] for more info.